IlianKukov/JSpaceship_Game/readme.md

 Game Description:
-#Enjoy fetching donuts in space with your spaceship 🍩🤤
+#Enjoy fetching donuts🍩 in space with your spaceship🚀 Beware of the mines!🧨

 Used Images and sounds: